BernardoBermud/DistributedFileSystem/README.md

 They provide the following key functions:

--   Register themselves with the metadata server on startup.("reg")
+-   Register themselves with the metadata server on startup.
--   Receive and store data blocks from clients, assigning a unique ID to each block and sending it back to client.("put")
+-   Receive and store data blocks from clients, assigning a unique ID to each block and sending it back to client.
--   Retrieve and return data blocks when requested by clients utilizing the unique ID sent by the client utilizing the block info (data IP, data port, bock id). ("get")
+-   Retrieve and return data blocks when requested by clients utilizing the unique ID sent by the client utilizing the block info (data IP, data port, bock id).

 Data servers run on assigned ports and listen for block read/write requests.
 The request commands are "get", "put".
 Based on the command sent by copy client, it chooses between